 Once you have passed the course, you may print out your certificate.
 The certificate will contain your name, the date, and certificate number and serve as your proof of completion of the course.
 If you lose your copy of your certificate or need additional copies, you can always log in as a returning user to print additional certificates.

 How Do I Make Sure That I Meet Florida State Requirements?

 A great way to make sure that you are meeting all of Florida’s state requirements for notaries is to consider signing up for a notary package with the Florida Notary Association.
 This package includes everything that you need to be a notary, including a notary bond, official self-inking stamp, and of course the Florida notary public course.
 We can even help you with insurance for any mistakes that you make as a notary.
+If you are in need of notary supplies, The Dotted Line offers notary supply kits and accessories.
 Contact us to learn more about how we can help you become a notary public in Florida.